pdav5883/bowl-pickem/README.md

 API is at nstpyzzfae.execute-api.us-east-1.amazonaws.com

-Cache time is controlled at object metadata in S3.
+Cache time is controlled with object metadata in S3.
 Set system `Cache-Control` header `max-age=XX` field to desired cache time in seconds.
 Currently set for 6 hours for .html, .js and.css, no limit for images.
 This only matters if the files themselves change, since game/results data is grabbed every time with API calls.